iAmMe27/WoD/README.md

 # What is Wasteland of Depravity?
 A NSFW Fallout 4 list with modern weapons, plenty of extra quests and plenty of new outfits.

-# STOP RIGHT THERE
-Having issues with downloads in Wabbajack?
-[Check this page first.](https://github.com/iAmMe27/WoD/wiki)

 # Quick Links
 * Common Issues > [CLICK HERE](#common-issues)
+* Having issues with downloads in Wabbajack?
+[Check this page first.](https://github.com/iAmMe27/WoD/wiki)

 # Before You Start
 Before you dive in, there's a couple things you need to be sure of first: